Need to know

 If the view of sleek towers and the sea beyond doesn’t make you gasp, this dazzling blue number – with infinity edges running into the sky – will.
 Escape Tel Aviv’s stifling heat and float above it all in the glitteringly tiled pool, then pop on some shades and recline on a white sun lounger on the deck, occasionally relaying drink orders to the helpful (and handsome) pool attendants.
 Changing rooms are on the third floor, and the pool closes at sunset.

-Whether you a heady blend of oils kneaded into your skin, a foot rub or a spot of effleurage (long relaxing strokes), the spa delivers.
+Whether you want a heady blend of oils kneaded into your skin, a foot rub or just to indulge, the spa delivers.
 Bring Mr Smith for a his-and-hers treatment on a terrace high above the city.
 Alternatively, let those urbane vistas inspire you as you work out in the TechnoGym-equipped fitness room.
 The spa’s open daily from 10am–7pm and has direct access to the pool.

 Stow any Chanel wears in your suitcase (or steamer trunk) and brush up on your sushi etiquette (don’t dip directly into the soy sauce, use your chopsticks for sashimi, slurp your noodles…) to pay deference to Dinings top chefs.